 It will also help avoid the usual project constraints related to lighting, composition, textures/finishes; final quality, etc.

-As mentioned earlier this article is just a small section of my latest Book manual.
+As mentioned earlier this article is just a small section of my latest Manual.

 The image depicted below is one of many which proved to be remarkable.
 I have produced them while using 3Ds Max and VRay, for a client.